mde/ejs/support/reference/utilities.md

 ####Options
 - `once` [Boolean] If true, it will only be truncated once, otherwise the(Default: false)

-Truncates a given `string` inside HTML tags after a specified `length` if string` is longer than `length`.
+Truncates a given `string` inside HTML tags after a specified `length`, if `string` is longer than `length`.
 The last characters will be replaced with an `omission` for a total length not exceeding `length`.
 If `callback` is given it will fire if `string` is truncated.
-If `once` is true only the first string in the first HTML tags will be truncated leaving the others as they were
+If `once` is true only the first string in the first HTML tags will be truncated leaving the others as they were.

 ####Examples
 ```